AdobeDocs/experience-manager-64.en/help/sites-developing/templates.md

 >[!NOTE]
 >
 >As of AEM 6.4 the use of Static Templates is not considered a best practice.
 Use Editable Templates instead.
+>
+>[AEM Modernization](modernization-tools.md) tools can help you migrate from static to editable templates.

 ### Template Availability {#template-availability}